lisamateane/thuto-college-network/01-requirements.md

 ## Note on Scope
 The brief does not specify exact departments, device counts or room layout for Thuto Skills Training College.
-Per lecturer guidance, reasonable assumptions were made where the brief is silent, these are documented separately in `assumptions.md` and not invented as if they were official client requirements.
+Per lecturer guidance, reasonable assumptions were made where the brief is silent and these are documented separately in `assumptions.md` and not invented as if they were official client requirements.